KuriPlugins/KuriPlugins/README.md

 The goal is to make OSRS a more chill and laid back experience for the long and repetitive grinds.

-The goal is not to make plugins fully automated, but rather bring most skills/activities focus level to a maximum similar to what thieving is.
+Don't expect to see plugins fully automated, the main objective of Kuri Plugins is to bring most skills/activities focus level to a maximum similar to what thieving is.

 ### A Few Plugins You Can Expect from Kuri Plugins
 - Kuri Click Shop: One-click shopping at any shop in OSRS.